blimpio/built-with-ember/about.md

 ## How to submit

 To submit a site suggestion, [open an issue](https://github.com/getblimp/built-with-ember/issues/new) or create a pull request.
+Pull requests will be given higher priority since they are easier to include.
+Make sure the screenshot is 1000x800 and please double check that everything looks good before submitting.

 ## About the site